VictoriaMetrics/VictoriaMetrics/README.md

 Enterprise binaries can be downloaded and evaluated for free from [the releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases).

+## Benchmarks

+Note, that vendors (including VictoriaMetrics) are often biased when doing such tests.
+E.g. they try highlighting the best parts of their product, while highlighting the worst parts of competing products.
+So we encourage users and all independent third parties to conduct their becnhmarks for various products they are evaluating in production and publish the results.

+As a reference, please see [benchmarks](https://docs.victoriametrics.com/Articles.html#benchmarks) conducted by VictoriaMetrics team.
+Please also see the [helm chart](https://github.com/VictoriaMetrics/benchmark) for running ingestion benchmarks based on node_exporter metrics.

 ## Profiling

 VictoriaMetrics provides handlers for collecting the following [Go profiles](https://blog.golang.org/profiling-go-programs):